Yuning-J/Face_the_Facts/README.md

 * Text communication data: get through connected socialisation APP in a phone/pad/PC, and generates textual emotion features (to diagnose psychological and social symptoms).
 * Medical data: get through sensors embedded in our smart watch and/or connected APP, and generates biomedical fectures (to diagnose physical symptoms).

+## Note
+The code examples in each directory, e.g. facialEmotions and textEmotions, are not our original contributions.
+Instead, these are from open-source projects under MIT license.
+We added these code examples just to demonstrate the technical feasibility of our proposed smart watch depression-diagnosis system, for this "R. U. Hackathon?" activity only.
+We plan to work out with our own code in the future.

 ## Reference
 * [CMU-MOSEI](https://github.com/A2Zadeh/CMU-MultimodalSDK) for voice emotion detection.
 * [Toronto emotional speech set (TESS)](https://tspace.library.utoronto.ca/handle/1807/24487) for voice emotion detection.